 In this passage, God was giving His people commands for how they should live, and more importantly how they should be separate from the pagan nations around them.
 During these times, marking your body with cuts or tattoos was associated with idol worship – something the Jews probably learned when in captivity in Egypt.

 God rightly demanded that His people worship Him and Him alone (Exodus 20:3).
 They were to have NOTHING to do with any kind of idol worship!
+They were to be clearly set apart from the pagan nations around them.
 In this context, tattoos were completely out of the question.

 Should a Christian Get a Tattoo?
 3 Questions to Answer